devsentient/solana-common-commands/validator-setup/transfer-withdrawer.md

 ```
 - send the current owner (Shakudo) the printout

+(Owner (Shakudo) will run a command on our side like `solana vote-authorize-withdrawer-checked DeNodee9LR1WPokmRqidmAQEq8UbBqNCv6QfFTvU6k69 withdrawer.json another.json --blockhash <from-client> --signer <from-client>`)

-2. Create staking account or set existing staking account with your withdraw keypair
+### 2. Create staking account or set existing staking account with your withdraw keypair
 To create a new staking account:
 ```
 solana create-stake-account --from <KEYPAIR> stake-account.json <AMOUNT> \